groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/hungarian/java/basic-comparison/mastering-document-comparison-java-groupdocs/_index.md

             comparer.add("YOUR_DOCUMENT_DIRECTORY/target1_word.docx");

-            // Állítsd be a papírméretet A6-ra
+            // Set the paper size to A6
             CompareOptions compareOptions = new CompareOptions.Builder()
                     .setPaperSize(PaperSize.A6)
                     .build();